schlafer/Cache-Proxy-Server/optimal/optimal.md

-## Issues with main.go and Improvements in optimal.go
+## Potential Issues and Improvements in main.go

 1. Error Handling